Maharaja (2024 film): Box office

 Maharaja grossed ₹4.7 crore on its opening day.
 The film earned ₹7.75 crore on the second day and ₹9 crore the third day.
 The film surpassed Garudan to become the third biggest opening for a Tamil film in 2024, behind Captain Miller and Aranmanai 4.
 It grossed an estimated ₹52.6 crore on its opening weekend of three days, becoming the highest opening weekend for a Tamil film in 2024.
 On its fourth day, the film crossed ₹48.50 crore from India, bringing its worldwide gross to ₹50 crore.

 The film's worldwide collection crossed ₹66 crore globally in five days earning ₹60 crore from Tamil Nadu.
 It grossed ₹77 crore in the six days of its release.
 The film became the fastest worldwide grosser for a Tamil film in 2024 and the fastest film of Sethupathi to reach the ₹50 crore mark.
-The film grossed ₹63.50 crore globally in seven days, becoming the highest grossing Tamil film of 2024 in its opening week.
 The film collected over ₹70 crore worldwide and over ₹48 crore from the Indian box office in nine days.
 It crossed the ₹80 crore mark at the box office worldwide in the 10 days of its release, grossing ₹81.8 crore.
 After its release in China, it grossed ₹91.55 crores in the China box office, emerging the highest grossing South-Indian film in China to that point.

 Potential remake

 After the success of the film, it was announced that Aamir Khan Productions acquired the Hindi remake rights, with its proprietor Aamir Khan planning to portray Sethupathi's role.
+In September 2026, reports claimed that a major Hollywood studio had acquired the remake rights, with Matthew McConaughey reportedly set to portray the protagonist.
+The acquisition was officially announced by Passion Studios later that month; however, the specific studio producing the remake, as well as the cast and crew for the remake, have not been revealed.